-Statement Description Tags request-expire Specifies whether the local server requests the EDNS EXPIRE value, when acting as a secondary. transfer, query request-ixfr Controls whether a secondary requests an incremental zone transfer (IXFR) or a full zone transfer (AXFR). transfer request-nsid Controls whether an empty EDNS(0) NSID (Name Server Identifier) op- tion is sent with all queries to author- itative name servers during iterative resolution. query require-server-cookie Controls whether a valid server cookie is required before sending a full response to a UDP request. query reserved-sockets Deprecated. deprecated resolver-nonbackoff-tries Specifies the number of retries before exponential backoff. server resolver-query-timeout Specifies the length of time, in milliseconds, that a resolver attempts to resolve a recursive query before failing. query resolver-retry-interval Sets the base retry interval (in milliseconds). server, query response-padding Adds an EDNS Padding option to encrypted messages, to reduce the chance of guessing the contents based on size. query response-policy Specifies response policy zones for the view or among global options. server, query, security, zone continues on next nage
+Statement Description Tags request-nsid Description query тедием-ньш Controls whether an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to authoritative name servers during iterative resolution. query require-server-cookie Controls whether a valid server cookie is required before sending a full response to a UDP request. query reserved-sockets Deprecated. deprecated resolver-nonbackoff-tries Specifies the number of retries before exponential backoff. server resolver-query-timeout Specifies the length of time, in milliseconds, that a resolver attempts to resolve a recursive query before failing. query resolver-retry-interval Sets the base retry interval (in milliseconds). query, server response-padding Adds an EDNS Padding option to encrypted messages, to reduce the chance of guessing the contents based on size. query response-policy Specifies response policy zones for the view or among global options. zone, query, server, security responses-per-second Limits the number of non-empty responses for a valid domain name and record type. query retire-safety Increases the amount of time a key remains published after it is no longer active, to allow for unforeseen events. dnssec continues on next nage